Graduate Music Audition Requirements

 - Please prepare and present the piano accompaniment of either an Italian art song or musical theater selection (comping is acceptable).
 You may sing along if you wish.

-Each applicant will perform for Head of Vocal Pedagogy Kevin Wilson and other members of the Conservatory voice faculty.
-Following the audition, each applicant will also have a short interview and debrief with current voice department students.
+Each applicant will perform for members of the Conservatory voice faculty.
+Following the audition, each applicant will also have a short conversation and debrief with current Voice Department students.
 For on-campus auditions in Boston, a professional staff pianist will be provided for voice auditions, but you may choose to bring your own accompanist.
 Practice rooms will be available the day of your audition.

 Woodwinds